-The Family Council will be composed of all the parents/guardians of enrolled students and will be led by two Co-Chairs.
-The Family Council creates a bridge between home and school.
-Family Council meetings have multiple purposes:
+The Citizens Community Organization (CCO) will be composed of all the parents/guardians of enrolled students.
+The CCO creates a bridge between home and school.
+The CCO will host Town Hall meetings for the purpose of:

-- 1. Engage families in topics that will help them to support their child's learning at home and at school - 2.
-Discuss issues affecting the school, fundraising, and other school support activities, - 3.
+- 1. Engage families in topics that will help them to support their student's learning at home and at school - Discuss issues affecting the school, fundraising, and other school support activities, - 3.
 Allow committees the opportunity to report on activities and make announcements to the larger community, - 4.
 Build community among parents / guardians.

 All parents will be encouraged to participate in the meetings and activities.
-The Family Council Co-Chairs and the Head of School/Dean may work together to form other committees based on the needs of the school.
+The CCO, Executive Director, and Principal may work together to form other committees based on the needs of the school.

-Family Council meetings will be open to all enrolled students' parents / guardians, with committees meeting outside of this structure, as needed, to perform their functions.
+Town Hall meetings will be open to all enrolled students' parents / guardians, with committees meeting outside of this structure, as needed, to perform their functions.
 The Council meetings will be held monthly at a time and location which allows maximum parent participation.
 Language support and translation will be provided as needed and childcare will be provided whenever possible.